 Data and analytics success relies on providing data analysts and data scientists with quick, easy access to accurate, quality data.
-There’s no better solution currently on the market to achieve this than Arena paired with AWS for better AWS cloud data management.
+There’s no better solution currently on the market to achieve this than Zaloni Arena paired with AWS for better AWS cloud data management.

 In a recent project, together with AWS, we helped the TMX Group (a Canadian financial services company that operates equities, fixed income, derivatives, and energy markets exchanges) manage their complex data sprawl into a consolidated and enriched self-service data catalog.

 This allowed TMX Group to use their data for such cases as monetizing data for revenue growth and providing 360-degree customer views to improve customer experience and uncover cross-sell and up-sell opportunities.

 When building a data lake on AWS, we recommend a zone-based architectural approach.
 This helps control how data is moved and processed while also providing governance and security controls through role-based access.
 This also provides data lineage that shows where data is coming from, where it’s going and what’s happened to it over time.

 Understanding the data architecture is one thing, but what about actually deploying a data lake?
 How can you ensure success?

 Data Lake Deployment Best Practices we Learned from TMX Group